 On the other hand, hotels provide a more consistent experience, and perks like a gym and swimming pool and are often better located.

 Each family is different, you know yours.

-We’ve got a voucher for AU $50 when you sign up to AirBNB.
+We’ve got a voucher for AU $50 when you sign up for Airbnb.
 Take the opportunity here!

 If you are short on time; and would like your holiday to flow seamlessly then contracting a tour provider, at least for complex sections makes sense.

-- For us, with under 7’s and smaller, that means a couple of days recuperating from travel/and or jet lag.
-(For us, travel is a huge stress – both physically and mentally – on little bodies.
+- With under 7’s and smaller, that means a couple of days recuperating from travel/and or jet lag.
+For us, travel is a huge stress, both physically and mentally, on little bodies.
 Even as adults we feel strung out by the tempo that surrounds D-day (departure day) and then getting on planes, strange hours, dehydration, and then the surreal feeling of arriving in a new place.
 Being kind to our minds and bodies after arrival is vital.
 Being the family holiday trip planner is hard enough, make sure to allow for self-care time during your vacation.
 See our blog post Jet Lag with Toddlers: How To Deal With It for tips and information on how to mitigate, and cope with, jet lag in your children.

-- Then during the itinerary we try a 1 day activities, 1 day down time pattern.
-Down time might mean sleeping in, lazing around the pool, or going to a playground.
-For school aged kids, it might also include some school work.
+- Then during the itinerary, we try a 1-day activity, 1-day downtime pattern.
+Downtime might mean sleeping in, lazing around the pool, or going to a playground.
+For school-aged kids, it might also include some school work.

 Often, if we can, we book our flights and accommodation in one go and then take a “breather” from the stress of being a holiday travel planner.

 Having a fairly loose itinerary is vital with kids, and as long as we have a place to stay then we are happy to “make up” the itinerary when we arrive.